day-garwood/NVDA-GoldWave/readme.md

 For more information about Goldwave and keyboard commands, refer to Goldwave Manual.

 Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
 NVDA 2014.1 or later is required to use add-on 2.0.

+## Changes for 3.0-dev

+* Added a command to announce remaining time for the current track (NvDA+Shift+R).
+* Slight improvements when announcing status information such as channel information.

 ## Changes for 2.0